 - Transient sleep disturbances.

-Its also might help first to determine what your child’s sleep needs are, and see if there are any changes you can make to your night time routine to help your child fall asleep more easily.
+Its also might help first to determine what your child’s sleep needs are, and see if there are any changes you can make to your night time routine to help your child fall asleep more easily and avoid sleep deprivation.

 Behavioural insomnia can happen in young children age 0 to 5 years and can also continue until the child is older.
 If your child has a Behavioural type insomnia, you may be asking yourself the “Why wont my child sleep?”
 Your child might be refusing to go to sleep, take long time for your child to fall asleep, or start waking up during the night.
 Behavioural Insomnia is thought to be caused by unhealthy habits during the evenings that are coinciding with when sleep should start.
 Parents may also have difficulties setting limits or effectively disciplining their child when it comes to sleep, which may contribute to Behavioural Insomnia.